 This is a worrying sign for the world’s forests.
 Much of the world’s illegally logged wood passes through China, which accounts for about a quarter of illegally traded timber internationally.(4) Chinese companies are heavily implicated in deforestation across the world, from Burma to Madagascar to the Democratic Republic of Congo.

 More illegal timber is imported into the UK than any other European country thanks to the quantities of wood bought from China.
 Vietnam has also become a key processing area of illegally logged timber.
 Approximately half of the wood imports into Vietnam from neighbouring countries between 1987 and 2006 were illegal.(6)

 The demand for cheap furniture in the West has also driven rapid deforestation in Laos, Thailand and Cambodia, according to a 2008 report by the Environmental Investigation Agency and Telapak.(5)

 For more info, see 'Tales of the timber trade' below.

 Uranium traders and furniture shops

-The research for this Buyers Guide has also uncovered a murky world where furniture retail meets the finance sector.
+The research for this product guide has also uncovered a murky world where furniture retail meets the finance sector.

 For more company details see 'Company Profiles' below.